flashwing-04/showtime-website-project-archive/content/ws20/master/m2-leistungstracker/features.md

 {{<section title="Team Management">}}
 Club staff have their own area where they can manage the team.
-Athletimize supports multiple teams per instance where each team has different members with different roles.
+Athletimize supports multiple teams per instance, where each team has different members with different roles.

 {{</section>}}
 {{<image src="teams.png" alt="Team Area" caption="Team Area">}}